thefish2171/DotnetTools/Readme.md

 # Dotnet Tools

 > Important: This extension will be discontinued and deprecated from the extension marketplace soon.
+However, this is not the end of it, a new, better and improved version of it is currently being developed.
 > See [Deprecation](Deprecation.md)

 Dotnet Tools for C# and F# projects